livingsocial/rearview/README.md

  1. Job is loaded from the database
  1. Server fetches the metrics from Graphite (note monitors can't do I/O other than puts)
  1. Metric data is transformed into data structures for Ruby
- 1. JRuby eval run in a sandbox with the metric data in scope
+ 1. MRI SAFE mode processes are forked to execute the logic
  1. Monitor optionally raises an exception to indicate a failure based on the data
  1. Any configured PagerDuty or Email alerts are sent
  1. Job is re-scheduled